Arizona/New Mexico Mountains ecoregion: Setting

 The region is a transition region from the lower elevation Sonoran Desert (81) to the southwest and Chihuahuan Desert (24) southeast; the west is bordered by the mid-elevation Mojave Desert (14).

 The north is bordered by the east–west Arizona/New Mexico Plateau (22), ecoregion which is part of and is the southern region of the Colorado Plateau.
-The north region of the Colorado Plateau covers eastern Utah/western Colorado and is the Colorado Plateaus (ecoregion) (20).
+The north region of the Colorado Plateau covers eastern Utah/western Colorado and is the Colorado Plateaus ecoregion (20).
 The extreme southern perimeter of the Colorado Plateaus ecoregion extends east–west along the border regions of Arizona-New Mexico.

 The ecoregion landscape of steep mountains and high stony plateaus with rocky outcrops from the Kaibab Plateau in northern Arizona south to the Mogollon Plateau, extending eastwards into southwestern New Mexico and into the Trans-Pecos region of West Texas.
 Elevations range from 1370 to 3000 m, with some peaks higher than that.
 Specific areas include the Gila Wilderness in New Mexico.

+Approximately 57.6% of this ecoregion lies within Arizona, 42.3% within New Mexico, and less than 0.1% in Texas.